Reginald M. Cram: Adjutant general

 When Cram retired from the air force in 1964 he was appointed Deputy Adjutant General of the Vermont National Guard, serving under Adjutant General Francis Billado.
 When Billado died suddenly in September 1966, Cram served as acting adjutant general for three months.

 In November another officer, Brigadier General Wayne Page, announced that he would be a candidate for the Adjutant General's post.
 In December Governor Philip H. Hoff named Page to serve as acting adjutant general.
 Cram then resigned as deputy and campaigned against Page for a full two-year term.
 While both Page and Cram were Republicans and Hoff a Democrat, contemporary press accounts indicate that Hoff selected Page because other National Guard officers had expressed to Hoff their preference for Page, an Army National Guard officer, over Cram, an Air National Guard officer, because the majority of the Vermont National Guard was made up of army units.
 (Since the 1860s, Vermont's adjutant general is elected for a two-year term by the Vermont General Assembly.
-Elections are held in February of each odd-numbered year, and the term starts the following March.)
+At the time, elections were held in February of each odd-numbered year, and the term started the following March.)

 In February 1967 Cram won an upset victory and ended Page's three-month tenure.
 Cram was promoted to major general and served as adjutant general from 1967 until retiring in 1981.

 During Cram's time as adjutant general, he oversaw the participation of selected Vermont units and soldiers in the Vietnam War, and he traveled to South Vietnam on visits and inspection tours on more than one occasion.
 The Vermont National Guard also constructed several new armories to consolidate operations and replace aging facilities.
 In addition, he supervised National Guard activities during state emergencies, including a flood in 1973.

 He also increased military participation in winter sports, including hosting several biathlon events in Vermont.
 These efforts helped create the army's World Class Athlete Program.

 In 1980 Cram presided over a muster of the entire Vermont National Guard, which gathered in one location to commemorate the 40th anniversary of the organization's mobilization for World War II.